Builders Risk Insurance for Home Renovations

 Every single one.

-Problem is, most consumers aren’t served by most of the television commercials aired today.
+The problem is that most consumers aren’t served by most of the television commercials aired today.

-They are simply goaded into a perpetual state of dissatisfaction with their current carrier, even when their current carrier is doing a good job for them.
+They are goaded into a perpetual state of dissatisfaction with their current career, even when their current career is doing a good job for them.

 It’s What Consumers Don’t Know About Their Insurance Which Hurts Them

 Each year, I make at least 25 insurance-based presentations for HUD-approved housing agencies and organizations such as Neighborhood Housing Services of New York City, Harlem Churches for Community Improvement, and Impacct.
-I always ask those in attendance to tell me what their automobile insurance coverages are.
+I always ask those in attendance to tell me their automobile insurance coverages.
 Inevitably, 14 out of 15 give the same answer, “Full Coverage.”

 Not 25/50/10.